rwblickhan/astro-rwblickhan.org/src/content/newsletters/time-to-read-the-eastern-classics.md

 ![Cover of Creation of the Gods](../../assets/newsletters/time-to-read-the-eastern-classics/creation-of-the-gods.jpg)

 *Fengshen Yanyi*, usually translated as *Investiture of the Gods* or *Creation of the Gods*, is not typically listed among the important Chinese classics — it’s not considered one of the Four Great Chinese Novels™️, for instance.
 However, it *is* fairly important.
-A lot of famous scenes — King Zhou insulting Nüwa, Daji the fox spirit, Jiang Ziya fishing with a straight hook, Bi Gan making a fox-skin coat and losing his heart, and Nezha killing Ao Bing — are “canonically” from *Fengshen Yanyi*,.
+A lot of famous scenes — King Zhou insulting Nüwa, Daji the fox spirit, Jiang Ziya fishing with a straight hook, Bi Gan making a fox-skin coat and losing his heart, and Nezha killing Ao Bing — are “canonically” from *Fengshen Yanyi*.
 In particular, *Ne Zha* and its sequels / spinoffs are all (very loosely) based on *Fengshen Yanyi*.

 So, obviously, I wanted to read it.
 Surprisingly, though, there is only one (1) English-language translation, published around 2000 (helpfully, [this site has a link to the PDF](https://journeytothewestresearch.com/2020/05/05/archive-16-creation-of-the-gods-library-of-chinese-classics-chinese-english-bilingual-edition-vol-1-4/)).
 It is, uh, rough — it is very much a product of late-90s China, with nothing sounding quite idiomatic, and it’s quietly abridged without comment.

 But, frankly, translation notwithstanding, I cannot recommend *Fengshen Yanyi*.
 It is (like *Three Kingdoms*) very much a medieval romance, and it is (like *Three Kingdoms*) very, very long.
 Unlike *Three Kingdoms* — which at least follows a consistent-ish set of characters and has at least a *few* truly engaging scenes — *Fengshen Yanyi* jumps between characters and plotlines with abandon, with very little to show for it.
-There’s also a rivalry between different schools of Daoism that is never introduced or explained — even the translator’s introduction basically shrugs and says “yeah this is probably a veiled reference to a real Daoist political struggle in the late Ming Dynasty”.
+For instance, there’s also a rivalry between different schools of Daoism that is never introduced or explained — even the translator’s introduction basically shrugs and says “yeah this is probably a veiled reference to a real Daoist political struggle in the late Ming Dynasty”.
 The whole thing feels like the final scene of an MCU movie — all the characters lining up to beat the snot out of each other — without any of the preceding character development.

 Just read decent summaries of the bits you’re interested in or, better yet, just watch *Ne Zha* and its sequels.